Wojtek130/E-CommerceApp/README.md

 After that please create shopdb database manually.

 Then, **install all other packages**:<br>
-Paste this command in terminal `npm install` in folder with project and also in /greengrocers.
+Run this command `npm install` in the project root directory as well as in /greengrocers.

 ## Start the app:
 `npm start` in /greengrocers to start frontend server and <br>
-`npm run dev` in / to start backend
+`npm start` in / to start backend